 - Lack of sleep can cause changes in hormones due to which you can feel more hungry and crave food higher in calories.

-- Pregnancy results in weight gain due to obvious reasons but getting rid of that fat can be difficult after giving birth and it may eventually lead to overweight.
+- Pregnancy can lead to weight gain due to obvious reasons but getting rid of that fat can be difficult after giving birth and it may eventually lead to overweight.

 What Diseases Cause Obesity?

 Some other medical conditions can also lead to overweight, which may in turn be responsible for obesity.

 - Polycystic Ovary Syndrome (PCOS) is condition resulting from an imbalance of hormones in female reproductive syste

 - Prader-Willi syndrome, is a rare disorder caused by the loss of gene function which results in extreme hunger.